hmes98318/R6Bot/README.md

 # r6.tracker-bot
-This is Rainbow Six Siege track record by Web Crawler
+This is Rainbow Six Siege stats by Discord Bot
 use website : https://r6.tracker.network/